rosedu/wouso/docs/api/index.rst

     Attempt to response QotD, by sending the answer id as POST data.
 In case of error, success is set to false, and an error message is provided.

+    Error messages:
+     * No question for today
+     * User already answered
+     * Answer not provided
+     * Invalid answer

     **Example request**:
      .. sourcecode:: http